mayooear/gpt4-pdf-chatbot-langchain/README.md

 ## To activate NPS survey

-1. Create a Google Sheet with columns: timestamp, uuid, score, feedback.
+1. Create a Google Sheet with columns: timestamp, uuid, score, feedback, additionalComments.
 Rename the tab to "Responses".
-2. Add your Google Sheet ID to the .env file
+2. Add your Google Sheet ID to the .env file as NPS_SURVEY_GOOGLE_SHEET_ID
-3. Add your survey frequency in days to the .env file
+3. Add your survey frequency in days to the .env file as NPS_SURVEY_FREQUENCY_DAYS
 4. Get client email from GOOGLE_APPLICATION_CREDENTIALS in .env file and add it to the Google Sheet as an "editor" user
-5. Find backend log error message That you have to activate Google Sheets in your project.
+5. Enable the Google Sheets API in your Google Cloud Console:
-   Follow the link they provide.
+   - Go to the Google Cloud Console (https://console.cloud.google.com/)
+   - Select your project
+   - Navigate to "APIs & Services" > "Dashboard"
+   - Click on "+ ENABLE APIS AND SERVICES"
+   - Search for "Google Sheets API" and enable it
+6. Make sure your GOOGLE_APPLICATION_CREDENTIALS in the .env file is correctly set up with the necessary permissions

+Note: If you encounter any errors related to Google Sheets API activation, check the backend logs for specific instructions and follow the provided link to activate the API for your project.

 ## Open Source Credits